International researchers

 Registering your address in Hamburg

 When you move to Hamburg, you will need to register your address at your local customer service center.
-This has to be done within 2 weeks of arrival in Hamburg.
+This has to be done within 2 weeks of moving to your new address in Hamburg.
 You can book an appointment with a Hamburg customer service center online.
-You can also get your registration forms online.

-Be aware that if you do not live in Hamburg, but rather—for example—in Lower Saxony or Schleswig-Holstein, other customer service centers are responsible for you.
+Be aware that if you live in Lower Saxony or Schleswig-Holstein, and not directly in Hamburg, other customer service centers are responsible for you.

 Radio and television broadcast fees

-Every household in Germany must pay a radio and television broadcast fee.
-Even if you live in a student dormitory, your room—if it is not part of a shared flat—is probably considered its own household and you must therefore pay the fee.
-The fee can be waived only in exceptional cases and for certain reasons.
-See the web pages on the radio and television broadcast fee for exact regulations regarding the fee obligation.
-Find multilingual information on this website.
+Every household in Germany must pay a radio and television broadcast fee (Rundfunkbeitrag).
+Even if you live in a student dormitory, your room—if it is not part of a shared flat—is probably considered its own household and is subject to the fee.
+The fee can be waived only in exceptional cases.
+See the multilingual information on the Rundfunkbeitrag website for exact regulations regarding the fee obligation: Welcome! - Rundfunkbeitrag.

 Banking

-In Germany, many business transactions are handled without cash via a bank account.
+In Germany, many business transactions are handled without cash, via a bank account.
 If you are planning a longer stay, we advise you to open a bank account at a German bank.
-This will enable you to make regular payments, for example for rent or electricity, from this account, by automatic payments or you transfer money.
+A bank account will enable you to make regular payments, for example, for rent or electricity, via automatic payments or a direct transfer.

 Opening an account